Best Hunting Knife of 2018: Complete Reviews with Comparison

 - SUPERIOR BLADES - Razor-sharp, heat treated, hand finished 44J2 stainless steel replaceable blades.
 3.0-inch Razor-Lite EDC comes with 4 blades, and 3.5-inch model includes 6

-- NON-SLIP GRIP -- Lightweight and sturdy Grivory handle with rubberized TPR handle inserts
+- NON-SLIP GRIP and POCKET CLIP -- Lightweight and sturdy Grivory handle with rubberized TPR handle inserts.
+Sturdy pocket clip.

 - ADDITIONAL REPLACEMENT BLADES SOLD SEPARATELY - 3.0-inch knives require Model RR30-6 and 3.5-inch require Model RR6